exercism/tracks-maintenance-dashboard/README.md

 # tracks-maintenance-dashboard

-A dashboard for maintainers to understand the state of tracks
+A dashboard to help maintainers understand the state of tracks.

 ## Track versioning

-Edit `src/data/tracks.json` and add `versioning` key.
+Add a `versioning` key to `/src/data/tracks.json`.
 The value is _not_ a regular expression or glob pattern, but allows for very specific template
 replacements: